AdityaMullick/05-types/README.md

 Implement the function `infer st gamma e` for this fragment.
 This function attempts to infer the type of `e` in type environment `gamma` given that the current state is `st`.
+If `e` imposes constraints on the types of its sub-expressions, `infer` calls `unify` to enforce these constraints.
-If it succeeds, it returns a new state (possibly extended with a new type assignment) and the inferred type of `e`.
+If all unification steps succeed, `infer` returns the inferred type of `e` and a new state (possibly extended with new type assignments generated during unification).

 In this part, you can assume that the type environment maps all variables to mono-types, i.e. `Mono t`.